 - Flash Gordon: The parts of the planet Mongo controlled by the Emperor Ming.

 - Dredd's own Mega City One is often shown to be one of, if not the nicest, or at the very least less-corrupt, places on Earth.
-No, Really.
-Other cities, on the rare occasions they are featured in the main continuity, are variously portrayed as corrupt, criminal regimes, run by Freemasons, falling apart, nuked, even more opressive, nuked, infested with zombies, religious dictatorships or horrifically cheery themepark versions of Ireland.
+Other cities, on the rare occasions they are featured in the main continuity, are variously portrayed as corrupt, criminal regimes, run by Freemasons, falling apart, nuked, even more oppressive, infested with zombies, religious dictatorships or horrifically cheery themepark versions of Ireland.
 The world of Judge Dredd is such a Crapsack World that if your city is just a police state, you're incredibly lucky!

 - Outside the Mega Cities, the Cursed Earth is less dictatorial, but generally far less pleasant overall.